mongodb-partners/maap-framework/docs/maap-docs/docs/framework/agentic/demo/demo.md

-# 🧪 Dr. Reddy's Pharma Product QnA Assistant
+# 🧪 PharmaOne Pharma Product QnA Assistant

 > **Build an AI-powered assistant for pharmaceutical representatives to answer product questions and check inventory**